CmdrMoozy/yubirs/README.md

 - https://developers.yubico.com/OTP/
 - https://developers.yubico.com/PIV/

 In particular, a few pieces of setup are necessary in order to fully use the Yubikey.
 OTP mode generally works without any additional setup (since we only rely on the Yubikey's USB keyboard functionality), but for PIV / smartcard features some additional setup is needed.

-On Arch Linux, as an example, the following packages and services are needed:
+### Arch Linux

 - `libu2f-host` provides udev rules for using the Yubikey as a non-root user.
 - `yubikey-manager` provides some utilities for managing the Yubikey.